iamvery/docs/warmup/counters.md

 ## Join / Leave Events

-Next, we need to call the appropriate action when someone joins or leaves the application.
+Next, we need to call the appropriate action when someone joins or leaves the app.
 To do this, we'll hook into the join / leave events provided by Pakyow Realtime.
 Create a `app/lib/events.rb` file and add the following code:

 ```ruby
 Pakyow::Realtime::Websocket.on :join do